 The stage for Shambala is a beautiful country estate in the heart of the English countryside with stunning lakes, lush flat fields, woodlands and meadows.
-Over the bridges you can find healers waiting to massage and pamper fun fatigued limbs, lounge around in hot tubs sipping cocktails or just soak up the amazing entertainment in the wonderful environment.

 Got a thirst on?
 Then visit one of the many bars on site serving over 50 draught lines; the finest ciders, ales, lagers and sumptuous cocktails, designed by our in house ‘mixologist’s’.
 They await your parched lips!
 All at reasonable prices and with contactless payment available, there’s less need to carry cash.
 Help support our range, suppliers and fund the festival rather than multinational supermarkets!

 They say “you are what you eat” and we pride ourselves in selecting the best food providers on the festival circuit, providing delicious cuisine from around the world all at reasonable prices, with strict ethics around sourcing produce.